Friday Grab Bag: The Last for 2017

 Eric Nieudan made a simple generic character sheet for old-school D&D: Grandaddy’s D&D Character Sheet.

-And Max Vanderheyden made another neat small (and free) adventure with Lu Quade: Army of the Demon Ape.
+And Max Vanderheyden made another neat small (and free) adventure with Lu Quade: Army of the Demon Ape (note: broken link).

 It is the Princess’s birthday; she demanded the court Mage shrink the Royal Army so that she might use them as toys to play war.
 Before they could be returned to normal size the Mage turned traitor and sent word to the neighboring power that the land is undefended.